google-marketing-solutions/feedgen/README.md

 - **Original Title**: 2XU Men's Swim Compression Long Sleeve Top
 - **Generated Title**: 2XU Men's Swim Compression Top Black Size M PWX Fabric
 - **Score**: -0.5
-- Reasoning: Key attribtues were removed from the title, namely "Long Sleeve", which describes the type of the product.
+- Reasoning: Key attributes were removed from the title, namely "Long Sleeve", which describes the type of the product.

 Alright, so what makes a good title?
 Let's look at another example: